 To be top criminal defense attorneys, we have established a "court-side" seat to the Racine County Court Campus area.
-At 209 8th Street, we are a half-block from the public entrance to both the circuit court building as well as the law enforcement center.
-Our building faces north and is directly across the street from the public entrance to the Racine County Jail.
-Unless you need special accommodations, our clients use street side parking (new app available for payment: https://passportinc.com/consumers/).
+At 308 6th Street, we are a block from the public entrance to both the circuit court building as well as the law enforcement center.
+Unless you need special accommodations, our clients use street-side parking (new app available for payment: https://passportinc.com/consumers/).

 Being a criminal defense attorney means keeping our client's conversations confidential and private.
 Our conversations with clients, even potential clients, are kept confidential according Wisconsin’s Rules of Professional Conduct, SCR 20:1.6.
 That means that only under rare circumstances can we disclose the contents of a conversation.
 Much like when you go to the doctor, we take steps to protect our client’s information and case.
 When your case is completed, we will continue to keep your file for no less than six years, but we often destroy files after seven years due to space limitations.
 We will provide you with your file or a copy upon written request.
 We keep all files confidential.

 Per Wisconsin’s rules, we keep all client files for six years after the conclusion of the case.
 After seven years, we take careful steps to destroy files while preserving client confidentiality.
 If you need something from your file, please notify us in writing, so we can document your request and get you the materials you need.

 The most important thing you can bring, besides yourself, is any court or police paperwork that you have received.
 We will need to confirm court dates, if any, as well as learn as much about the possible criminal allegations.
 To determine our fees and what steps come next, we need to know exactly what are the nature of the allegations.
 You should also write down any questions you or family members might have.
 A well-prepared client makes for very productive, insightful, and valuable consultations.